GridWorld

 Objective #1: Explain the rationale for the Case Study.

-- On part 2 of the exam, students will have to modify the
+- On the part 2 free response section of the exam one out of the four exercises will require students to modify the

 source code or add additional code to existing methods.
-One of the four
+This question

-will probably ask you to derive another class from Fish and override some
+will probably ask you to derive another class from Critter and override some

 of its methods or add new methods.
 When answering this free-response question,

-that code rather than writing something from scratch.
-Be sure to use equals
+that code rather than writing something from scratch

-when necessary.
-Don't forget to cast when using the ArrayList get method.
+- don't forget to cast when using the ArrayList get method

 - The case study is an important part of this Java course for a number of reasons.
 It requires you to work with a real-world program that is significantly longer than those typically assigned by a programming teacher.
 It also makes you think about issues of good programming design.
 It is also beneficial to study code written by expert programmers.
 A number of principles of object-oriented programming (OOP) are intentionally worked into the Case Study.

-- Right-click on the new project in the Package Explorer window pane on the left and select the Properties command at the bottom of the shortcut menu
+- Select the "Properties" command at the bottom of the shortcut menu

 - Select "Java Build Path" on the left-side of the window and select the "Libraries" tab on the right side.